-WSDP Year 1 WSDP Year 2 WSDP Year 3 WSDP Year 4 Nr Objective Key Performance Indicator Baseline (FY2017 status quo) FY2018 FY2019 FY2020 FY2021 2 Target Target Target Target Торіс 1 - Settlement Demographics & Public Amenities 1 Settlement (urban and rural) survey assessing households and population All settlements should be investigated, and the number of households and population numbers should be determined.
-GPS locations should also be taken Currently, the information is based on Eskom households, and the number of people per household from CENSUS 2011 data was used to determine the population.
-Present to council need for settlement assessment to provide funding and resources Complete settlement survey Update WSDP with new settlement figures Update WSDP 2 Public amenities should be investigated with the cooperation of the health and education departments All public amenities (health and education) should be investigated, and the number of facilities and their type should be determined.
-GPS locations should also be taken Currently, the information is based on information contained in the existing GDB and from information provided by the surveyor general.
+WSDP Year 1 WSDP Year 2 WSDP Year 3 WSDP Year 4 Nr Objective Strategy Key Performance Indicator Baseline (FY2017 status quo) FY2021 FY2022 FY2023 FY2024 511116 Target Target Target Target Topic 1 - Settlement Demographics & Public Amenities 1 assessing households and investigated, and the number of households and population households and population number ds and investigated, and the number of households and population numbers should be determined.
+GPS locations households, and the number of people per household from CENSUS 2011 data was used to determine the population.
+Complete settlement survey Update WSDP with new settlement figures Update WSDP 2 investigated with the cooperation of the health and education education education education investigated, and the number of facilities and their facilities Currently, the information is based on information contained in the existing GDB and from information provided by the surveyor general.
 The WSA didn't provide any data.
 Present to council need for public amenity assessment to provide funding and resources Complete public amenity survey Update WSDP with new public amenity figures Update WSDP Topic 2 - Service Levels Profile 1 Settlement survey assessing service levels - both water and sewer Settlement survey needs to be completed assessing the service levels of each of the settlements in Harry Gwala (rural and urban) for both water and sewer.
 The survey will aid in identifying the backlog areas in terms of service provision in Harry Gwala.
 Discussions were had with infrastructure regarding water and sewer service provision as Census and DWS service levels were incorrect.
 The service levels still need more investigation for a more accurate representation.
 Presenting to council need for settlement assessment to provide funding and resources Complete settlement survey Update WSDP with new settlement figures Update WSDP 2 Areas that are below RDP level water supply needs to be supplied via new schemes or regional schemes Areas that are below RDP level water supply needs to be supplied via new schemes or regional schemes Using the current service levels, more than half of the households are above RDP level water supply.
 However, 18% of the households are served via water tankers and 7% via springs and rivers with no proper schemes.
 There is thus a large portion (25%) of the WSA that is below RDP level water supply which needs to be serviced.
 Presenting to council need for improving areas below RDP level of water provision to provide funding and resources Upgrade below RDP level of water services areas Upgrade below RDP level of water services areas - update WSDP Upgrade below RDP level of water services areas - update WSDP